-This is an education in Somatic-Linguistic Practices (SLP) for therapists, coaches, counsellors, psychologists, body workers, and people in similar professions.
-The education gives students theoretical and practical knowledge about Somatic-Linguistic Practices, they can use to supplement and enhance their current professional skills or as basis for starting a therapeutic praxis.
+SMI offers a four-year education in Somatic-Linguistic Practices (SLP) for therapists, coaches, counsellors, psychologists, bodyworkers, and people in similar professions.
+The education gives students theoretical and practical knowledge about Somatic-Linguistic Practices, they can use to supplement and enhance their current professional skills or as a basis for starting a therapeutic praxis.

 Somatic-Linguistic Practices combines elements from somatic psychology, jnana yoga, Buddhist psychology, and cognitive science – in particular, the branch of cognitive science known as embodied cognition and cognitive metaphor theory.
 The resulting practices are called Somatic-Linguistic because a key component is the development of somatic awareness and awareness of the link between somatic states and language.

 To give an impression of what SLP is, it is useful to compare and contrast SLP with various well-known therapeutic approaches – in particular cognitive-behavioural approaches, somatic approaches, and approaches based in humanistic and in Buddhist psychology.

 Insofar as SLP draws on modern cognitive science to develops therapeutic practices, it resembles cognitive approaches to therapy, such as, Cognitive-Behavioural Therapy (CBT) and Neuro Linguistic Programming (NLP).
 Cognitive approaches to therapy generally focus on challenging and changing cognitive distortions that prevents the client from solving problems and achieving desired goals.
 These approaches can involve varying degrees of working directly with behavioural patterns and with developing capacity for tolerating and regulating emotions.
 SLP differs from such approaches by emphasising and working specifically with the embodied roots of cognition – including the embodied states the client uses to formulate his/her problems and desired goals and to relate to his/her behaviours and emotions.